Resources

 Technology Priority Maps

 The Technology Priority Maps (TPMs) highlight CalNEXT’s research priorities across six technology categories and 46 technology families.
 Each technology family provides details on the types of research CalNEXT would like to fund in support of the investor-owned utility energy efficiency program portfolios.
-The most recent versions of the TPMs were published December 15, 2023.
+The most recent versions of the HVAC, Water Heating, and Whole Buildings TPMs were published September 1, 2024.
 They are updated annually by the CalNEXT team.
-The next update is set for July 1, 2024 to the HVAC and Water Heating TPMs.
+The next update is set for January 1, 2025 to the Process Loads, Lighting, Plug Loads & Appliances, and Portfolio Enhancements TPMs.

 We encourage prospective participants to view each TPM by Technology Area using the links below.